Andereoo/TkinterWeb/README.md

 **Images:**
 * TkinterWeb supports nearly 50 different image types through PIL.
 Scalable Vector Graphic support is not as straightforward, though.
 In order to load SVG images:
-    * PyCairo must be installed.
+    * PyCairo or PyGObject must be installed.
     * Either Rsvg, PyGObject, or CairoSVG must also be installed.
 * Without these packages, TkinterWeb will still function properly, but SVG files will not be shown.